jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinistryAndOversightReport.md

 discussed how best to participate in greeting people, including how other meetings handle it.
 We shared confidential M&O information derived from phone calls and how to resolve it.
-Bill announced that Shii Koeii Community’s request for worship group is on hold pending Val Phillips' transfer of membership to our meeting.
+Bill announced that Shii Koeii Community's request for worship group is on hold pending Val Phillips' transfer of membership to our meeting.
 We are aware of the need for people without cars.
 It was suggested that we prepare a list of people who are willing to make pick-ups before meeting so that carless Friends